Snow, ice, wind and bitter cold pummels the northern US in dangerous winter storm

 The massive storm continues a week of strong winter weather for much of the U.S. that has led to deadly avalanches and treacherous ice-covered roads.
 On Friday, a man was believed dead in an avalanche in the Idaho backcountry.
 A Wisconsin man died while snow-blowing his driveway.

-Political leaders in Illinois implored Texas Gov. Greg Abbot to stop sending migrants to Chicago, which is on the verge of dangerous weather.
+Political leaders in Illinois implored Texas Gov. Greg Abbott to stop sending migrants to Chicago, which is on the verge of dangerous weather.
 Abbott refused.

+Authorities announced Friday that a suburban Chicago man died of cold exposure, apparently becoming the first cold-related death of the season.
+The man, whose identity wasn’t released, was found Thursday in the suburb of Schiller Park, the Cook County medical examiner’s office said.

+An autopsy performed Friday found that the man’s death was weather-related, and the medical examiner’s office ruled it an accident.

 Heavy snow and strong winds made driving virtually impossible in parts of Iowa, so much so that Republican presidential hopefuls called off campaign events.
 “Black ice” from freezing rain caused wrecks and brought Kansas City, Missouri, to a standstill.
 Flight cancellations were common, including more than 1,000 at Chicago’s airports.